LuudJanssen/tailwind-application/src/content.md

 To me, this illustrates that my general interest in using (or abusing) tools to create something new started from a very young age.
 Paired with a constant curiosity and a desire to understand how things work you might come to understand why software engineering was a natural fit for me, leading to a fruitful career in the field:

-- During high school I taught programming to fellow students, while also creating a small business creating websites for local businesses.
+- During high school, I taught programming to fellow students, while also creating a small business creating websites for local businesses.
 - I studied computer science at [Eindhoven University](https://www.tue.nl/en/) which added a theoretical foundation to my practical knowledge.
-- During this time, I co-founded a startup in web application security and later joined ISAAC (a dutch agency) where I worked as a front-end developer for 4 years.
+- During this time, I co-founded a startup in web application security and later joined ISAAC (a Dutch agency) where I worked as a front-end developer for 4 years.

 I am currently employed at [Incentro](https://incentro.com/), another Dutch agency.
-During my 3 years here I have had led 3 front-end teams, as well as working on innovation project where we are building a toolset for developers to quickly build headless e-commerce sites.
+During my 3 years here I have led 3 front-end teams, as well as worked on an innovation project where we are building a toolset for developers to quickly build headless e-commerce sites.

 This project, called micro.nova, focuses on reusing the logic between e-commerce sites.
 So, where Tailwind and Tailwind UI help us with styling, and Headless UI helps us with functionality and accessibility, micro.nova will offer a set of reusable components that implement the data fetching and logic parts of an e-commerce site.
 My day-to-day work now involves working on things like: